glabka/notes/vim.md

 # vim
 * i - insert mode
+* r[character] - replaces a current character with {character}
 * ecs - escape to normal mode
-* hjkl - move around in normal mode
+* h / j / k / l - move around in normal mode
 * /[text] - to find and go to [text], press n to go to  next occurrence, N to go to previous one
 * ?[text] - to find and go to previous occurrence of [text]
-* f[character] - go to next [character] in line
+* f[character] / F[character] - go to next / previous [character] in line
+* t[character] / T[character] - go to next / previous [character] in line, cursor set before this {character}
-* H/M/L - go to highest/middle/lowest line on screen
+* H / M / L - go to highest/middle/lowest line on screen
 * [number]% - go to [number] percent of file
-* w/W - go to beginning of the next word (punctuation considered a word / words are separated by spaces)
+* w / W - go to beginning of the next word (punctuation considered a word / words are separated by spaces)
-* e/E - go to end of the next word (punctuation considered a word / words are separated by spaces)
+* e / E - go to end of the next word (punctuation considered a word / words are separated by spaces)
-* b/B - go to beginning of previous word (punctuation considered a word / words are separated by spaces)
+* b / B - go to beginning of previous word (punctuation considered a word / words are separated by spaces)
 * ge - go to end of the previous word
 * ^ - go to beginning of line
 * $ - go to end of line